Peru: Culture

-Peruvian culture is primarily rooted in Andean and Iberian traditions, though it has also been influenced by various Asian and African ethnic groups.
+Peruvian culture is primarily rooted in Iberian and Andean traditions, though it has also been influenced by various European, Asian, and African ethnic groups.
 Peruvian artistic traditions date back to the elaborate pottery, textiles, jewelry, and sculpture of Pre-Inca cultures.
 The Incas maintained these crafts and made architectural achievements including the construction of Machu Picchu.
 Baroque dominated colonial art, though modified by Native traditions.